We work with landlords, tenants, property developers, and housing associations to iron out property disputes – no matter how complex.

 Our work falls into three broad categories – disputes you or your business are having with your neighbour, disputes connected to leases, and disputes related to property investments and purchases.

 As a tenant, you have to adhere to the terms of your lease.
 And, as a landlord, you need to make sure that your tenants are doing just that.
 Here’s our explanation of the life cycle of a lease – with notes about how we can help you at each stage.
+To view and save a PDF copy of our guide to the life cycle of a lease please click here.

 When you move into a new, commercial property, you need to negotiate your lease.
 Or, if you’ve been there a while, you might need to renew it.
 Whether you’re a landlord or a tenant, our commercial property team can help you navigate this quickly and effectively.